WSSSDC/Talk-With-Me/README.md

 * Improve training set

 # 🙇‍♂️ Acknowledgements
-We want to thank everyone MasseyHacksVII for giving us this opportunity.
+We want to thank everyone at MasseyHacks VII for giving us this opportunity, OpenAI for the amazing GPT-3 and finally, Google for developing Flutter).
 We would also like to Dhruv Baronia for the OpenAI GPT-3 API.